The Wicker Man: Wikermania! / Children of the Wicker Man

+Wrath of the Gods

+Wrath of the Gods, a sequel to the original film, directed by Justin Hardy, premiered at the London FrightFest film festival on 28 August 2026.

-Stage production
+Stage and live performance

 A stage adaptation was announced for the 2009 Edinburgh Festival Fringe, and was directed by Andrew Steggall.
 The production was based jointly upon Anthony Shaffer's original The Wicker Man script and David Pinner's novel Ritual.
 Robin Hardy gave input on the project, and original songs and music from the film were supervised by Gary Carpenter, the original music director.
 Workshop rehearsals were held at The Drill Hall in London in March 2008, and a casting call was held in Glasgow in May 2009.
 After three weeks at the Pleasance in Edinburgh in August 2009, the production was to visit the Perth Rep, Eden Court Theatre in Inverness, and then have a short run at Citizen's Theatre in Glasgow, with hopes for a run in London in 2010.
 However, in July 2009 it was announced that the production had been cancelled, three weeks before it had been due to preview.

 In 2011, the National Theatre of Scotland produced An Appointment with the Wicker Man written by Greg Hemphill and Donald McCleary.
 The production has an amateur theatre company attempting to stage a Wicker Man musical.